DevNom7/solar-system/README.md

 1) Open the solar-system folder
 2) Open the solar-system.html file
 3) Click buttons on the interactive webpage to see more 💯
+4) My LinkedIn is added for you to add me 😎